rackerlabs/ebs_snapper/DESIGN.md

 }
 ```

+Some things to note about using crontab expressions:

-Please be aware that crontab scheduling is best effort and only offers 15-minute
+- crontab scheduling is best effort and only offers 15-minute
 precision; if lambda runs the job at 12:07am, your snapshot will happen then,
-even if the crontabe expression specifies midnight.
+even if the crontab expression specifies midnight.

+- crontab expressions are in UTC.
+If you say "0 6" it will be midnight Central
+in daylight savings time, but 11pm Central in standard time.
+This is important
+if a customer is expecting midnight backups, but for a few months a year, you've
+scheduled them for 11pm backups.

 ## Actual algorithms/lambda jobs

 ### Fan Out 1 - 'ebs_snapper_fanout_snap'

 This algorithm is pretty straightforward.
 We will loop through each region, enumerate running and stopped instances, and then trigger the snapshot job using (region, instance).
-This job will run hourly to trigger the snapshot.
+This job will run every 15 minutes to trigger the snapshot.

 ### Fan Out 2 - 'ebs_snapper_fanout_clean'